Penn Arts & Sciences is pleased to recognize the generous donors who make these named positions possible.

 This chair was established in 1892 through the bequest of Reese Wall Flower.

 Robert A. Fox, C’52, is the chairman and CEO of R.A.F.
 Industries Inc., a private investment company that acquires and manages a diversified group of middle market companies located across the United States.

 The Richard D. Green University Professorship is a gift of the late Richard D. Green, a 1952 graduate of The Wharton School.

 This chair was established in honor of the late Thomas S. Gates, Jr., C’28, HON’56 in 1976.

-This chair was established by the Stephen M. Gorn Family Foundation in 2008 for a preeminent scholar and teacher in the Department of English at Penn Arts & Sciences.
+The Stephen M. Gorn Family Assistant Professorship was established in 2008 by the Stephen M. Gorn Family Foundation for a preeminent scholar and teacher in the Department of English at Penn Arts & Sciences.